Snowfork/BTRST-Contracts/README.md

 #### Ropsten

 The project deploys to Ropsten via Infura.
-A secrets-example.js file is included.
-Copy this file into secrets.js, replacing the infuraProjectID with your Infura project ID and the deployerMnemonicRopsten with the private mnemonic that the Ropsten deployer account comes from.
-Make sure this account has enough test Ethereum to deploy, then:
+Make sure you have configured your setup for deployment as described in the installation steps.
+Also make sure the configured account has enough test Ethereum to deploy, then:

 ```bash
 npx hardhat run --network ropsten deploy --reset